dakujem/oliva/readme.md

 );
 ```

-The builders are flexible and allow to create any node classes via the _node factory_ callable.
+The builders are flexible and allow to create any node instances via the _node factory_ callable.
 The simplest one may look like this
 ```php
 fn(mixed $data) => new \Dakujem\Oliva\Node($data);